ayanatherate/stock/README.md

 Used the model to have a (rough) estimate of the closing prices of the same, 7 days forward.
 Also, wrote a function that estimates profit/loss margin from day of stock buy to current date. </h5>

-Link to the app hosted on Streamlit Cloud: <ahref='https://stockpricestimator.streamlit.app/'>Click Here to view App </a>
+Link to the app hosted on Streamlit Cloud: <a href='https://stockpricestimator.streamlit.app/'>Click Here to view App </a>